 The Fund employs a "passive management" investment strategy in seeking to achieve its investment objective.
 The Fund generally will use a replication methodology, meaning it will invest in all of the securities comprising the Underlying Index in proportion to the weightings in the Underlying Index.
-However, the Fund may utilize a representative sampling methodology under various circumstances where it may not be possible or practicable to purchase all of the securities in the Underlying Index.
+However, the Fund may utilize a representative sampling methodology under various circumstances, including where it may not be possible or practicable to purchase all of the securities in the Underlying Index.
 Representative sampling is an indexing strategy that generally involves investing in a representative sample of securities that has an investment profile similar to the Underlying Index.

-The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index is so concentrated.
+The Fund is expected to concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index is so concentrated.
+As of June 30, 2016, issuers in the information technology sector (30.87%) and materials sector (17.66%) represented a significant portion of the Underlying Index.
 The Fund is non-diversified.

-CSI is independent of the Fund, the Fund's investment adviser, Krane Funds Advisors LLC (the "Adviser"), and the Fund's sub-adviser, Index Management Solutions, LLC (the "Sub-Adviser").
-CSI determines the components and the relative weightings of the securities in the Underlying Index.
+Zacks is independent of the Fund and the Fund's investment adviser, Krane Funds Advisors LLC (the "Adviser").
+Zacks determines the components and the relative weightings of the securities in the Underlying Index.